mosaicml/composer/README.md

 - Train an ImageNet model to 76.1% accuracy for $37 (_with vanilla PyTorch:_ $127)
 - Train a GPT-2 125M to a perplexity of 23.9 for $148 (_with vanilla PyTorch_: $255)
-- Use start-of-the-art implemenations of methods to speed up your own training loop.
+- Use start-of-the-art implementations of methods to speed up your own training loop.

 ---